nessessence/mDSDI/README.md

 ```
 <img src="gallery/dataset.png" width="50%" height="50%">

-### To train model: (select different settings by editing in /configs/..json, results are stored in /results/logs/)
+### To train model:
+Select different settings by editing in /configs/..json, logging results are stored in /results/logs/

 ```sh
 for i in {1..5}; do